DeusNexus/iu-data-engineer-stream-processing/README.md

 `docker push deusnexus/prometheus`
 ..

-# Spark Streaming
+# Apache Spark Streaming
 `docker push deusnexus/spark-processing`

-## Cassandra
+## Apache Cassandra
 `docker push deusnexus/cassandra`
 ..

 # Docker Deploy Kafka
-SELF NOTE: DONT USE VPN!!!!
+Note: Don't use a VPN that blocks local intranet access.
 1. Create a Docker Network using bridge
 - `sudo docker network create -d bridge kafka-net`
 1. Spin up zookeeper_jmx (the zookeeper orchestrates all the kafka brokers and is required) (Important to give it the name `zookeeper`)